tengyifei/openshift-nginx-php-fpm/README.md

 $ git commit -m 'Testing'
 $ git push
 ```

+### Using OpenShift Console
+Use this for your cartridge URL [https://www.openshift.com/developers/rhc-client-tools-install](https://www.openshift.com/developers/rhc-client-tools-install)

-PHP 5.4 will be installed if the **v** parameter is not specified.
-To install other PHP version, just pass the version to the **v** parameter.
+PHP 5.4 will be installed if the "**v**" parameter is not specified.
+To install other PHP version, just pass the version to the "**v**" parameter.

 ```bash
 $ rhc app create myapplicationname https://reflector-getupcloud.getup.io/github/pinodex/openshift-nginx-php-fpm?v=5.3